JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Graphs.md

 ## Applying Reasoners

 You can also apply reasoners to Graphs loaded in this way with the triples that the reasoner produces being materialised in the Graph.
-To learn how to configure a reasoner see [[UserGuide/Configuration/Reasoners|Configuration API - Reasoners]].
+To learn how to configure a reasoner see [[Configuration API - Reasoners|UserGuide-Configuration-Reasoners]].

 Linking a reasoner to a Graph is as easy as using the `dnr:reasoner` property as the following example in which an RDF Schema reasoner is applied to the Graph.